mattermost/mattermost-developer-documentation/site/content/extend/plugins/server/hello-world.md

 }
 ```

-This manifest gives the server the location of our executable within our bundle.
-(Note that you may alternatively use `plugin.yaml`) Consult the [manifest reference]({{< ref "manifest-reference.md" >}}) for more details, including how to define a cross-platform bundle by defining multiple executables or how to define a minimum required server version for your plugin.
+This manifest gives the server the location of your executable within your plugin bundle.
+Consult the [manifest reference]({{< ref "manifest-reference.md" >}}) for more details, including how to define a cross-platform bundle by defining multiple executables, and how to define a minimum required server version for your plugin.

+Note that you may also use `plugin.yaml` to define the manifest.

 Bundle the manifest and executable into a tar file: